 What is collected?

 This site does not currently make use of any analytics tracking services.
-If, at a future time, I do desire to introduce analytics, I will opt for a self-hosted option such as Matomo in order to avoid tracking you across the web.
+If, at a future time, I do desire to introduce analytics, I will opt for a self-hosted option such as Matomo or Plausible in order to avoid tracking you across the web.

 This site does not currently run any advertisements.
 If, at a future time, I do desire to introduce advertisements, I will opt for privacy preserving advertisements, such as EthicalAds.